 Document all administrative staff and station positions needed to run the VRC and the volunteers/agencies filling those positions.
 This information will be required for every operational period.

-Before any VRC set-up operations are started a complete walk-through and review of the facility must be completed and documented.
-This will involve taking detailed pictures of all areas that will be utilized for VRC functions including the parking lot, reception area, restrooms, individual rooms, facility electronics, etc. Also, areas of the facility not open to VRC personnel or volunteers must be outlined and procedures determined on how they will be secured.
+Before any VRC setup operations begin, a complete walk-through and review of the facility must be completed and documented.
+This will involve taking detailed pictures of all areas that will be utilized for VRC operations including the parking lot, reception area, restrooms, individual rooms, facility electronics, etc. Also, areas of the facility not open to VRC personnel or volunteers must be outlined and procedures determined on how they will be secured.

 Documentation of volunteer hours and types of work done by VRC staff.
-Developing a system for documenting and maintaining needed information regarding VRC staff hours and types of work is a crucial first step towards potential match to federal reimbursements for participating VOAD agencies if a disaster declaration is requested.
-VRC staff hours include setting-up the facility, training, volunteer processing, screening, security, parking etc. This also includes maintaining current data regarding eligible donated volunteer labor rates and maintaining “Volunteer Work Summary Records”.
+Developing a system for documenting and maintaining information regarding VRC staff hours and types of work is a crucial first step towards potential match to federal reimbursements for participating COAD agencies if a disaster declaration is requested.
+VRC staff hours include setting up the facility, training, volunteer processing, screening, security, parking, etc. This also includes maintaining current data regarding eligible donated volunteer labor rates and maintaining “Volunteer Work Summary Records”.

 Ensure every volunteer has signed a liability release waiver and maintain records of this documentation.

-Activate and document any MOUs or agreements needed to operate or obtain resources for the VRC
+Activate and document any MOUs or agreements needed to operate or obtain resources for the VRC.

 Document how the VRC will be closed and inspected for demobilization.

-Document all cost associated with operating the VRC and have expenses agreements signed by responsible agencies/organizations.
+Document all costs associated with operating the VRC and have expense agreements signed by responsible agencies/organizations.

-Determine how credentialing of VRC staffing will be completed and documented.
+Determine how credentialing of VRC staff will be completed and documented.

 Outline how VRC volunteer personal information will be recorded, protected and stored.